Yury-Shevchenko/mad/README.md

 </div>
 ```

 To display cues, you should create two divs: a wrapper and an inner one.
-For the wrapper, set the `id` with the following pattern: “the internal name of the option” – “the internal name of the cue”.
-The second div, an inner one, should be inside the wrapper.
+For the wrapper, set the `id` with the following pattern: *“option name”* – *“cue name”*.
+The second inner div should be inside the wrapper.
 Within this inner div, you can place any elements, which will be displayed on click (if the paradigm is the closed Mouselab).
 For example:

 ```javascript
 <div id = “Option1-Cue1”>